roopsBee/projectTracker/README.md

 - Each task has it's own comment thread.
 - Tag each group and task with custom tags (WIP)
 - Global task log of each action taken (WIP)
-- Full Authentication.
+- Full Authentication using serverless functions.
 All projects are private.

 ## Tech used